codeship/screencast-storyboards/blogposts/django-bitbucket-appengine.md

-Before we can configure our App Engine deployment, we need to connect our App Engine account to Codeship.
+Before you can configure your App Engine deployment, you need to connect your App Engine account to Codeship by clicking the link.

-[Click "Connect to App Engine"]

 ![App Engine OAuth dialog][screenshot-deployment-oauth]

 Let's accept the connection.

-When we select "App Engine" again, we can configure our deployment.
+When you select "App Engine" again, you can configure your deployment.

 ![Empty App Engine deployment][screenshot-empty-deployment]

-We can leave the path as it is, but I'd like to enter the URL to our application.
+You can leave the path as it is, but if you'd like the Codeship to check if your deployment worked, you should insert the URL of your application.

-So let's create an application on App Engine.
+So let's go to [appengine.google.com][https://appengine.google.com] and create an application first.

 ![App Engine home page][screenshot-deployment-home-page]

-[go to appengine.google.com and click "create application"]

-I enter "the-codefish" as identifier and "Codefish" as application name and I create the application.
+There you need to enter an identifier for your app (in my case "the-codefish") and a title (in my case "Codefish") and create the application.

 ![Creating an App Engine app][screenshot-new-deployment-app]

 [close App Engine tab]

-Now I can enter my application URL `http://the-codefish.appspot.com` into my deployment configuration.
-This way the Codeship can check if my application works after deployment.
+Now you can enter your application URL `http://YOUR_APP_IDENTIFIER.appspot.com` into your deployment configuration.
+This way the Codeship can check if your application works after deployment.